 - Theory and Practice in Learning and Teaching in HE (C)

-- Inclusion and Diversity in HE (C)
+- Student Support for Inclusion and Diversity in Higher Education (C)

 - Principles and Practices in Assessment (C)

 - Evaluation of Learning and Teaching Practice in Higher Education (C)

 - Research Led Teaching (C)

 - Learning from Reflection (C)

 - Quality Frameworks for Learning and Teaching (C)

-- Module Design
+- Module Design: An Introduction

-- Improving Feedback to Students
+- Feedback to Students

-- Active Learning
+- Active Learning and Student Engagement

-- Introduction to Technology Enhanced Learning
+- Introduction to Technology-Enhanced Learning

-- Large Group Teaching / Giving a Good Lecture
+- Innovative Teaching in Large Groups

 - Small Group Teaching

 - Other various workshops

-A) A critical commentary that addresses the following aspects of learning and teaching, with reference to a specific module that the participant teaches:

-- How the aims, learning outcomes, teaching strategies, syllabus, and assessment methods are aligned in the design and delivery of the module; - How learning activities are inclusive and meet the needs of any diversity within the module student group, and how the specific challenges of teaching in an English medium context in China are managed; - Explore and evaluate opportunities for change and improvement.
+- A) A critical commentary that addresses the following aspects of learning and teaching, with reference to a specific module that the participant teaches: - How the aims, learning outcomes, teaching strategies, syllabus, and assessment methods are aligned in the design and delivery of the module; - How learning activities are inclusive and meet the needs of any diversity within the module student group, and how the specific challenges of teaching in an English medium context in China are managed; - Explore and evaluate opportunities for change and improvement.
 The use of learning technologies should be considered.

-2,500 words +/- 10%
+2,500 words +/- 10% [75% weighting]

-[75% weighting]

-B) Two Peer Review reports on participant's own teaching carried out at XJTLU with a response by the participant
+B) Two Peer Review reports on your own teaching carried out at XJTLU with a response by you.